F1dg3tXD/Aligned-Desktop/README.md

-# qt6-browser-app
+# Aligned Desktop

-This project is a simple Qt6 application that displays an HTML file in its own browser window.
+This project is a simple Qt6 application that displays a the Aligned web game in its own browser window.
 It allows users to toggle between windowed and fullscreen modes.

 ## Project Structure